360incentives/guidelines/git-workflow.md

 1. Merge all the feature branches into the group branch.
 1. Close the original issues.
 1. When you're ready to deploy the entire group, you will be able to create a PR for the group branch to `master`
-1. If rework is required on any of the issues in the group, use the Rework process above for the group issue.
+1. If rework is required on any of the issues in the group, use the Rework process above for the group issue (branch out of and PR back into the `group/#` branch)